 What are green auto loans?

-A green car loan is a vehicle finance option that is available for eco-friendly cars — or cars with lower average emissions.
-These fuel-efficient cars typically fall under the category of hybrid or electric and are available from a variety of manufacturers, from Ford to Nissan to Tesla.
+A green car loan can be used to purchase eco-friendly cars — or cars with lower average emissions.
+These fuel-efficient cars typically fall under the category of hybrid or electric and are available from many manufacturers, from Ford to Nissan to Tesla.

 Green auto loans incentivize shoppers to consider these environmentally friendly vehicles by offering interest rate discounts, extended repayment terms and other benefits.
-By doing so, these loans make green vehicles more affordable for borrowers.
+These loans can make green vehicles more affordable for borrowers.

 How do green loans differ from conventional auto loans?

-A green auto loan is functionally similar to a traditional car loan: You’ll apply for the loan through a lender, receive an interest rate based on your credit score, select a repayment term and make regular payments with interest throughout the life of the loan.
-However, the details of the two loans may be slightly different.
+A green auto loan functions like a traditional car loan: You’ll apply for the loan through an auto lender, receive an interest rate based on your credit score, select a repayment term and make regular payments with interest over the loan term.
+However, the details of an electric car loan and a conventional car loan may differ.

-When applying for a green auto loan, first ensure that your finances are in the best shape possible.
-It is always wise to work to improve your credit score, since lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.
+Try to improve your credit score.
+Lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.
 If yours is in poor shape and you can’t wait for it to improve, try looking into bad credit auto lenders.

-- PlugStar: PlugStar is a great resource for car shoppers early in the process.
-After entering your ZIP code and desired make and model, you’ll see cost estimates, available incentives, information on local dealerships and the environmental footprint of the vehicle.
+- PlugStar: PlugStar is a particularly helpful resource for car shoppers early in the process.
+After entering your ZIP code and desired make and model, you’ll see cost estimates, available incentives, information on local dealerships and the vehicle’s environmental footprint.